victorelgersma/blog/_posts/2025-09-03-the-great-acceleration-an-environmental-history-of-the-anthropocene-since-1945.md

 ---
 title: "the great acceleration: an environmental history of the anthropocene since 1945"
 category: [book]
-tags: [energy, draft, 'john robert mcneill']
+tags: [energy, reading, 'john robert mcneill']
 ---

 ## Outline